By Deborah Jeanne Sergeant

 She advises open and honest conversation that comes from a viewpoint of love and concern — not yelling, blaming, accusing or threatening, since scaring children curtails learning about the topic.

 Richards said that parents shouldn’t focus on “The Talk” about drugs — a long lecture performed one time at a certain age — but they should instead organically discuss drugs in short, age-appropriate sessions throughout childhood.
+Parents should talk about various rehabilitation centers, like WhiteSands, where drug users can check in, to enlighten their kids.

 “There’s teachable moments all the time,” Richards said.